symerio/neurtu/README.rst

        >>> timeit(delayed(sum)(range(100000)), repeat=3)
        {'wall_time_max': 0.0018, 'wall_time_mean': 0.0017, 'wall_time_min': 0.0015, 'wall_time_std': 0.00011}

-   which will internally cll the ``timeit.Timer`` class.
+   which will internally call ``timeit.Timer``.
 Similarly to IPython's ``%timeit``, the number of runs will be determined at runtime to mitigate the finite resolution of the timer (on Windows it's 16 ms!).
 In addition, each evaluation will be here repeated 3 times (default) to measure statistics.

-2. Similarily, the memory use can be measured with,
+2. Similarly, the memory use can be measured with,

    .. code:: python